munificent/game-programming-patterns/book/introduction.markdown

 ## How the Book is Formatted

 Each <span name="aside">pattern</span> has a set of parts -- the ingredients in its recipe.
-Every implementation will include these parts, so its important to note them all.
+Every implementation will include these parts, so it's important to note them all.
 The first time one is mentioned, it will be in **bold face**.